If your car was involved in an accident, but you were not driving at the time, there are several steps you need to take.

 There are other issues involved.
 The insurance adjuster will want to know if the person driving your car had your permission to do so.
 If there was no permission given, either express permission or implied permission, then there will be no insurance coverage from your insurance company to protect the driver from any claims made.
 If there was permission, then the focus is on whether the use of the car was for the benefit of the driver alone, or whether it was for your benefit, or on your errand.

 Finally, if you have collision or comprehensive insurance coverage, ask your insurance company to pay for the repairs to your car.
 Also, if you have rental coverage, you can rent a replacement car while yours is being repaired.
 The insurance company will pay for the rental expenses, up to its applicable policy limits or during the time of the repairs, whichever is less.
 Exceptions do apply, so make sure you know exactly what types of coverage you have paid for.

-3. Find Out if the Driver of Your Car Had His or Her Own Insurance Coverage, then Submit a Claim for the Damages to Your Car
+3. Find Out if the Driver of Your Car Had His or Her Own Insurance Coverage, then Submit a Claim for the Damages in the Car Accident

 4. Evaluate the Amount of Your Insurance Coverage Available to You to Protect Your Assets as a Result of the Negligence of the Driver of Your Car